codefresh-io/cf-openapi/README.md

             "required": true
           }
         ],

-        "x-endpoint": { // this is used to configure routing
+        // this property is used to configure routing "x-endpoint": {

-          // this means that method handle something will call res.send() function
+          // isEnpoint=false means that method handleSomething() will call res.send() function
           // otherwise handleSomething() should return a value "isEndpoint": false,

           "preMiddleware": [],
           "postMiddleware": [],

-          "handler": "some-endpoint.handleSomething" // this means:  get some-endpoint.controller.js file and use method handleSomething
+          // this means:  get some-endpoint.controller.js file and use method handleSomething "handler": "some-endpoint.handleSomething"
         },
         "responses": {
           /*...*/